vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Coroutines/Edit Mode.md

 ---
 Sorry, we've run out of troubleshooting!
-If you resolved your issue and the fix was not listed in the [troubleshooting steps](StartCoroutine.md), please report an issue with this page via the link in the bottom right.
+If you resolved your issue and the fix was not listed in the [troubleshooting steps](StartCoroutine.md), please <<report-issue.html>>.